🧱 Concrete Calculator

 How many bags of concrete do I need for a 10x10 slab?

 A 10x10 foot slab at 4 inches thick requires about 1.23 cubic yards of concrete, which equals approximately 56 bags of 80 lb mix or 74 bags of 60 lb mix.
-Add 10% for waste, bringing the total to about 62 bags of 80 lb mix.
+Adding 10% for waste brings the total to about 62 bags of 80 lb mix.

 How thick should a concrete slab be?

 Standard concrete slab thickness is 4 inches for patios, walkways, and shed floors.
-Driveways should be 5–6 inches thick.
+Driveways should be 5 to 6 inches thick.
 Garage floors are typically 6 inches.
 For heavy equipment or commercial use, 8 inches or more may be required.

 Should I use bags or ready-mix concrete?

-For projects under 1/2 cubic yard (about 14 square feet at 4 inches thick), bags are practical.
-For anything over 1 cubic yard, ready-mix delivery is more cost-effective and ensures consistent quality.
-Ready-mix typically costs $125–$150 per cubic yard delivered.
+For projects under 1 cubic yard, premix bags are practical and let you work at your own pace.
+For anything over 1 cubic yard, ready-mix delivery is more cost effective and ensures consistent quality.
+Most suppliers have a minimum order of 1 cubic yard.

 How much does concrete cost?